logicmonitor/lm-powershell-module/Documentation/Export-LMDeviceData.md

 ```

 ### -EndDate
-Specifies the end date and time for the data collection.
+The end date and time for data collection.
-By default, it is set to the current date and time.
+Defaults to current time.

 ```yaml
 Type: DateTime